Build a Savage Case for Canine Justice

 Under Florida dog bite law, there are two ways to bring a claim: strict liability and negligence.
 If you are unsure which law applies to your case, consult dog bite attorney Justin Weinstein at 954-845-0505.

-Florida dog bite injury lawyer Justin Weinstein understands that dog bite victims struggle physically and mentally with their injuries.
+South Florida dog bite injury lawyer Justin Weinstein understands that dog bite victims struggle physically and mentally with their injuries.
 When a person’s carelessness causes their animal to injure you, they should be held responsible for their negligence.
 Whether this was caused by not abiding local leash laws, a dog who was allowed too close to you and lashed out, or a dog left in a confined space that was not properly enclosed, a dog bite injury attorney can help you.

 Justin Weinstein can help you navigate through the paperwork and legal requirements of filing a personal injury claim.
 With an attorney on your side, you can fight for the compensation you need to cover medical expenses, lost wages, and your pain and suffering.